TL;DR

 Algorithmic Playlists and Radio

 Promotion doesn’t start on release day — it starts weeks before.
 A structured release strategy ensures every promotional action is timed for maximum impact.
-When planning a full release campaign, tools like HarmENT’s Release Aid can help artists structure their promotion timeline.

 Key Elements of a Release Strategy

-- Content calendar: Plan teaser content, behind-the-scenes material, and promotional posts for the 6 weeks surrounding release.
+- Content calendar: Plan teaser content, behind-the-scenes material and promotional posts for the 6 weeks surrounding release.

-- Playlist pitch window: Spotify requires at least 7 days before release to consider editorial pitches.
-Aim for 3–4 weeks.
+- Playlist pitch window: Spotify requires at least 7 days before release to consider editorial pitches — aim for 3–4 weeks.

 - Pre-save campaign: Drive pre-saves in the 2 weeks before release to boost Day 1 algorithmic signals.